zooxinirll/zooxinirll/README.md

 ---
 - **[S0rXD0](https://github.com/zooxinirll/S0rXD0)** - S0rXD0 is a Python-based tool designed for downloading and saving entire websites.
 It recursively follows links within the same domain, saving each page's content locally in an organized directory structure.
 ---
+- **[wbscanner](https://github.com/zooxinirll/wbscanner)** - WBScanner is a Python-based security scanner designed for assessing various web application vulnerabilities.
+It aims to identify potential security flaws such as Host Header Injection, CORS misconfiguration, Clickjacking vulnerabilities, HTTP Request Smuggling, and unsafe HTTP methods in web applications.
+The scanner is designed to be easy to use, with support for scanning individual URLs or reading from an input file containing multiple URLs.
+It uses a range of techniques to test these vulnerabilities and reports the results with color-coded output for easier interpretation.
+---

 ### 📊 GitHub Stats